 God will make us dancers one way or another, and if He has to use pain, He’s okay with that.

-Whether it’s enduring a bad marriage, getting cut from the team, getting rejected by your dream college, getting a call from your oncologist, or clicking on that website one more time, God is using pain to invite us into the dance.
+Whether it’s experiencing a dying marriage, getting cut from the team, getting rejected by your dream college, getting a call from your oncologist, or clicking on that website one more time, God knows the pain is an invitation into the dance.